 - Having wrong expectations

 Jesus tells us in John 10:1-16 that His sheep do recognize His voice and they follow Him.
 So then, it is a matter of learning how to listen and to do so with the right heart attitude.

 First I must say that recognizing God’s voice has been a longing in my heart for a very long time.
 I also have to say I have not arrived, but I have come a long way.
 What I have learned is that it takes diligence and a great desire, but it is invariably worth the effort.
 Effective communications with humans is difficult—just ask husbands if they understand their wives—how much more so with our transcendent God?
 Just as in relationships with people, there is no coasting….

-Copyright © 2012 Rose Noland All Rights Reserved
+Copyright © 2012 Rose Noland/He’s So Worth It Ministries.
+All rights reserved.

 FROM THE VERTICAL TO THE HORIZONTAL

 By Rose Noland©

 Developing and maintaining good relationships is difficult in this world, but with the enabling of God, we can succeed!
 The principles in this book will give you a biblical perspective on how to interact with people God’s way.
 We cannot correctly relate to others without the empowerment of God, and we must be rightly related to Him through Jesus Christ.
 As we continually abide in Him, we will see God enable us to love, and relate to, those around us.
 With God as our provider and our satisfaction, our contented soul can selflessly reach out to others.
 We can learn how to deal with the pain of challenging relationships.
 We can be successful in dealing with people and have deeper, more meaningful interactions.
 The key is to understand that the better our vertical relationship is with God, the better our horizontal relationships with others will be.
 Through Him we can love the unlovable, forgive the unforgiveable, forbear with difficult people, and enjoy life to the fullest!